jimnarey/alu-control-deck-windows/README.md

 ## Status

-This is still a work in progress but so far, works well.
+This is still a work in progress but so far works well.

-`C` and `Z` on each of the ALU controllers are mapped to `L1` and `R1` on the virtual pads. `P1` and `P2` are mapped to the start button on their respective virtual controllers.
+`C` and `Z` on each of the ALU controllers are mapped to `L1` and `R1` on the virtual pads. `P1` and `P2` are mapped to the `start` button on their respective virtual controllers.

 On the first ALU controller, the central white button is mapped to the `Xbox` or `PS` button on its virtual counterpart.
 The `<<` button is mapped to `select`/`back`.